Frequently Asked Questions¶

 or --disable-exiftool

-, Exiftool is used
+, ExifTool is used

 to automatically create a JSON sidecar for each media file.
 In this way, embedded XMP and video metadata can also be indexed.